Epoché Psychotherapy

 We start by understanding what brings you to therapy, identifying target memories, and building the internal resources you'll need to process difficult material safely.
 I don't rush this.
 Some clients are ready quickly; others need several sessions of stabilization and trust-building first.

-During processing sessions, I guide you through bilateral stimulation while you hold the target memory in mind.
+This is the core of EMDR.
+We identify the target memory (Phase 3), process it with bilateral stimulation (Phase 4), strengthen a new, adaptive belief about yourself (Phase 5), and scan for any residual tension held in the body (Phase 6).
 You'll notice thoughts, images, body sensations, and emotions shifting as the session progresses.
 It's not about forcing anything—your brain does the work.
 My job is to facilitate, keep you grounded, and track what's emerging.

-After processing, we check that the memory has lost its charge and that new, adaptive beliefs have taken hold.
-We address related memories that surfaced.
-And we make meaning of what shifted—because lasting change isn't just neurological, it's personal.
+Each session ends with stabilization so you leave grounded (Phase 7).
+At the next session, we reevaluate what shifted—checking that the memory has lost its charge, that the new belief has taken hold, and addressing related memories that surfaced (Phase 8).
+And we make meaning of what changed—because lasting change isn't just neurological, it's personal.

 Clients often describe EMDR as intense but not overwhelming—like finally letting something move through you that's been stuck for years.